Filmmaker, Musician, Artist

 By 1987, TVNZ’s music video show Radio with Pictures was 12 years old — and producer (and future MTV Europe boss) Brent Hansen was looking to inject into the show some of the visual style now being exhibited by MTV.
 So he approached artist and musician Fane Flaws, and gave him carte blanche to create a new opening sequence.
 Animation was a new field for Flaws; but using the Eastern tinged, koto-driven composition ‘Calamity’ (by his former Crocodiles band mate Peter Dasent) as his theme music, Flaws created a unique and strikingly surreal piece that won two awards.

-This follow-up to The Narc’s 1984 hit ‘Heart and Soul’ was the first single off the trio’s second album.
-Recorded in Australia with US engineer Tim Kramer, 'Diamonds on China' got to 15 on the New Zealand charts.
-Like the contemporary singles of Go West, 'Diamonds' is full of punchy guitar and synthpop.
-It’s the 80s so there’s sax aplenty, street racing video games, and drumsticks hitting the skins "like diamonds on china".
-Director Fane Flaws' efforts (including his distinctive illustrations of the lyrics) won Video of the Year at the 1985 NZ Music Awards.
+This follow-up to 1984 Narcs hit ‘Heart and Soul’ marked the first single off the trio’s second album.
+Recorded with US engineer Tim Kramer, 'Diamonds on China' got to 15 on the New Zealand charts.
+Influenced by Brit pop band Go West, 'Diamonds' is full of punchy guitar and synthesizers.
+Prolific music video director Fane Flaws showcases massed horns, street racing video games, his own distinctive illustrations, and drumsticks hitting the skins "like diamonds on china".
+Flaws' efforts resulted in one of his first accolades: Video of the Year at the 1985 NZ Music Awards.

 Band Spats demonstrated they could write a catchy song with 'New Wave Goodbye'.
 But it needed the addition of singer Jenny Morris, a name change to The Crocodiles and a track called 'Tears' for the public to really sit up and take notice.
 In the video, drummer Bruno Lawrence hangs around next to a shady lamp post while Morris passes by, and the band's bubblegum coloured costumes positively shine against an all white set.
 After reaching number 17 on the NZ singles charts, 'Tears' won the APRA Silver Scroll songwriting award for 1980.